corgibytes/freshli-lib/CONTRIBUTING.md

 We would love your help with Freshli-Lib!
 The two default ways to contribute are:

-* [Open issues](https://github.com/corgibytes/freshli/issues/new) for any bugs you find or enhancments you would like to see in future versions.
+* [Open issues](https://github.com/corgibytes/freshli/issues/new) for any bugs you find or enhancements you would like to see in future versions.
 * Submit PRs for any [issues](https://github.com/corgibytes/freshli/issues) listed.

 Feel free to submit issues/PRs that aren't code related.
-Confused by the documenation or the lack thereof?
+Confused by the documentation or the lack thereof?
 Questions about using Freshli?
 Something else?
 Let us know.

 ## Fixing an Issue and Submitting a PR